stephenreid321/lumen/README.md

 * Open-source
 * Self-hosted using Heroku (for the web interface, free in initial case), Amazon S3 (for file attachments, typically free or a few pennies/cents per month) and Virtualmin (for the mail sever, requires a low-end VPS at a cost of around £20/$40 per year)
 * Designed for custom domains (group email addresses of the form yourgroup@yourdomain.org)
+* Sends and receives mail via regular SMTP and IMAP accounts on Virtualmin
 * Dual web/email access
 * Extensible member profiles with maps
 * Flexible digest engine